 A real piece of art, ready to hum and cut professionally in your palms

 There’s no debate: the BGRc is for people who know what they want from their haircuts.
 It has really no equivalent among other professional hair cutters.
 Why don’t you pick the high way, then?
+Well I hope this Andis BGR clipper review has been helpful.

 - Blade quality